A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

 \subsubsection{Whole Top-to-Down Structure}

-In hierarchical tasks with this structure, the task sets are partitioned into multiple levels.
-The low-level task sets are subsets of the high-level task sets, with the latter possessing task elements that are absent in the lower task sets.
-This well-defined and coherent structure lends itself to explainability as it aligns with human life experiences and enables observations of how the high-level agent schedules the low-level tasks.
+In hierarchical tasks with this structure, task sets are divided into multiple levels.
+The low-level task sets are subsets of the high-level task sets, with the latter containing task elements absent in the former.
+This well-defined and coherent structure enhances explainability, as it aligns with human experiences and allows for the observation of how the high-level agent schedules low-level tasks.

-A notable study~(STG) proposes an approach to train a hierarchical policy in a multi-task environment.
+A notable study~\cite{STG} train a hierarchical policy in Minecraft , an open-world and multi-task environment.
 The task division sets, denoted as $G_1,G_2,...,G_k$, follow a hierarchical structure: $G_1\subset G_2\subset ...\subset G_k$.
 At each level, a policy $\pi_k$ comprises four components: a base task set policy $\pi_{k-1}$, an instruction policy $\pi_k^{inst}$ for providing instructions $g$ to guide the execution of base tasks by $\pi_{k-1}$, an augment flat policy $\pi_k^{Aug}$ that directly selects actions for $\pi_k$ instead of relying on base tasks, and a switch policy $\pi_k^{sw}$ that determines whether to choose actions from the base tasks or the augment flat.
 The state is represented as the pair $(e_t,g_t)$, where $e_t$ signifies time and $g_t$ represents the instruction.
-This state, based on a temporal sequence, can be viewed as a finite state Markov chain, enabling analysis of the relationships between states.
 To train such a hierarchical policy, a two-step approach is proposed.
 Firstly, basic skills are learned from $G_{k-1}$ to ensure that the previously acquired policy can be leveraged by instructing the base policy.
 This stage establishes the connection between the instruction policy and the base policy.
 Next, samples are collected from $G_k$ to learn new skills and the switch policy.
 Both steps rely on the classical actor-critic RL algorithm.
-The ability to reuse prior skills while acquiring new ones, as well as the resulting explainability, is verified using Minecraft games.